Compliance

 Daiwa Securities Group implements risk control self-assessments (RCSAs) as a framework for controlling operational risks.
 The RCSA is a process in which those who perform work identify, understand, and assess operational risks on their own, analyze those risks based on frequency of occurrence and impact, and evaluate and verify the efficacy of risk mitigation efforts.
 We implement RCSAs regularly at major Group companies and also conduct a risk assessment on the protection of personal information as part of the RCSAs.
 The assessment results are reported to the Group Risk Management Committee.
 In response to the assessment results, each company carries out self-inspections to reduce the risks identified during the RCSAs.
 For example, Daiwa Securities conducts a self-inspection every month in an effort to build a structure in which self-cleansing action operates at work sites.

 The organization responsible for internal auditing at each company (the Internal Audit Department of Daiwa Securities Group Inc. for some Group companies) conducts audits periodically from the standpoint of the third line of defense to check whether such RCSA initiatives function properly.
-Checks on the information security system of Daiwa Securities’ sales branches are conducted by the Inspection Section of the Compliance Department, which is the second line of defense, during inspections at sales branches.
+Checks on the information security system of Daiwa Securities' sales branches are conducted by the Compliance Department, which is the second line of defense, during inspections at sales branches.

 Creation of Governance System Concerning Protection of Personal Information

-Daiwa Securities Group has established operation standards for information security measures (Group minimum standards) for the purpose of appropriately controlling various risks pertaining to information assets, including personal information.
+Daiwa Securities Group has established operation standards for information security measures (Group Minimum Standards) for the purpose of appropriately controlling various risks pertaining to information assets, including personal information.
 Based on these operation standards, Group companies have developed rules on the protection and handling of personal information.

 In addition, we have appointed the executive officer overseeing the Compliance Control Department as Group Information Security Manager to maintain and control the information security of the entire Group.
 We also place an Information Security Manager at each Group company to maintain and control the information security of their own company.